davdma/dotfiles/README.md

 mv ~/.bashrc ~/dotfiles/bashrc
 ln -s ~/dotfiles/bashrc ~/.bashrc
 ```

+It's recommended to store the files without the leading dot in the repo for better visibility.
+Instead of running all the commands, you can use `setup.sh` for easy setup!

 # How to use
 When setting up the configs on a new computer use the following: